← Emergence

 4

-The Claude produces an updated file.
+Say "close session".
+The Claude produces an updated memory doc.
 Copy and save it.
 At the next session, paste this new version — not the old one.
 One file at a time, always the most recent.

 Terminology note: "System prompt" and "project instructions" mean the same thing.
 In Claude.ai, the project instructions field is the system prompt — it loads before every conversation.
 In the copy-paste workflow, you're doing the same thing manually by pasting it first.